 - Need: To reduce deaths due to opioid overdose in rural southeast West Virginia.

-- Intervention: Project Renew trains and certifies first responders, healthcare staff, and laypeople in naloxone administration.
+- Intervention: Project Renew trained and certified first responders, healthcare staff, and laypeople in naloxone administration.

 - Results: Project Renew has saved 10 lives since its inception.

-According to 2015 CDC data, West Virginia had the highest rate of death due to drug overdose in the country, with 41.5 deaths per 100,000 people.
-Community Connections, Inc., a nonprofit corporation in Princeton, West Virginia, is working to reduce these deaths through Project Renew.
-Project Renew serves the rural counties of McDowell, Mercer, and Wyoming, which were among the top 6 counties in the state for number of overdose deaths.
+According to 2016 CDC data, West Virginia had the highest rate of death due to drug overdose in the country, with an age-adjusted 52 deaths per 100,000 people.
+Community Connections, Inc., a nonprofit corporation in Princeton, West Virginia, worked to reduce these deaths through Project Renew.
+Project Renew served the rural counties of McDowell, Mercer, and Wyoming, which were among the top 6 counties in the state for number of overdose deaths.

 Project Renew was named with two goals in mind: renewing life into those who have experienced an overdose and renewing the rapport between law enforcement and the community.
 Program coordinators became Certified Naloxone Trainers and were able to train and certify first responders, healthcare staff, and laypeople.